JosePaumard/collectors-utils/Readme.md

 # Operations provided

+There are currently 28 factory methods in the `CollectorsUtils` class, belonging to 10 categories.
+Another 7 factory methods are also available in `FunctionsUtils`, as helper methods for `CollectorsUtils`.

 ## Find most frequent

 There are two collectors in this category.
 Those collectors extract the most seen elements from a stream.
 It returns all the values in a set or in a stream.